-Data from San Antonio Breast Cancer Symposium - Curated by Marshall Pearce - Date added 07 December 2017
+Data from San Antonio Breast Cancer Symposium - Curated by EPG Health - Date added 07 December 2017

 Patients whose breast cancer tumours were positive for a biomarker for pembrolizumab showed signs of promise on a combination of pembrolizumab (Keytruda) and trastuzumab (tested in patients with trastuzumab-resistant advanced HER2-positive breast cancer).